alfred-nutile-inc/laravel-feature-flag/readme.md

-Make sure to set the `default_view` as well for the layout.
+Make sure to set the `default_view` as well for the layout by updating the file or your `.env`.

 `config/laravel-feature-flag.php`